News

 Submissions are welcome in all areas of Object Technology.
-JOT welcomes original research contributions, empirical studies and state-of-the-art surveys.
+JOT welcomes original research contributions, empirical studies, mature best practice reports and state-of-the-art surveys.

 Submissions must not have been previously published or submitted for publication in another venue.
 Research submissions that extend a previously published conference or or workshop paper must contain at least 30% new material to be considered original.
 The cover letter to the submission must list all related previous publications and detail the differences to the submitted paper.
 Manuscripts should be concise and complete, and should be carefully proofread.
 Submissions that do not meet these standards may be returned without review.